 Animal health Certificates (AHC's) and Pet Travel

-Following our departure from the EU the Pet passport is no longer valid for travel.
+Following our departure from the EU the Pet Passport is no longer valid for travel.
 You now need to obtain an Animal Health Certificate (AHC) each time you travel within the EU.
-Patrick is government licensed to issue an AHC if you and your pet plan to travel or live abroad.
+Both Patrick and Harriet are government licensed to issue an AHC if you and your pet plan to travel or live abroad.
 We are also able to provide certificates for export.

 The process for taking your pet to countries within the EU is now as follows: